Truett Seminary Graduate List

 NOTE TO MEDIA: Lists of the seminary graduates are linked below, categorized by state.
 Graduate information is certified by Baylor University's George W. Truett Theological Seminary dean's office

 George W. Truett Theological Seminary Announces Fall Graduates

-On May 21, 1993, the Board of Regents of Baylor University approved the opening of the Truett Theological Seminary with the beginning of the 1994-95 academic year and the first class graduated in 1997, 100 years after Truett graduated from Baylor.
-In 2002, the seminary moved into a new building on Baylor’s campus featuring a 550-seat chapel, great hall, teaching chapel, classrooms, meeting rooms and faculty and administrative offices.
+Truett Seminary began offering classes in 1994, with the first class graduating in 1997.
+In 2002, the seminary moved into a new building on Baylor’s campus, featuring the 550-seat Powell Chapel, Piper Great Hall, teaching chapel, classrooms, meeting rooms and faculty and administrative offices.